marwonline/capacitor-webview-overlay/README.md

 ## Usage

 This plugin uses a custom Javascript frontend, so each instance of the `WebviewOverlay` class will control a separate webview.
 The plugin requires an empty HTML element to determine the position and dimensions of the webview.
 This element is also used to display a screen capture of the webview if you need to have any app UI elements overlay the webview at any time.
 See the example project for implementation.

+# Development

+To use this lib locally you can use `yarn link` which will register this repository in your local npm cache.
+After doing this you can go to your capacitor project directory and call `yarn link "@marwonline/capacitor-webview-overlay` to actually use the local package.